sisrfeng/coc-wiki/Using-coc-extensions.md

 ### Why are coc extensions needed?

-The main reason is that some language servers provided by the community behave badly compared to the extensions of VSCode.
+The main reason is that some language servers provided by the community not well behaved compared to the extensions of VSCode.
 Coc extensions can be forked from VSCode extensions providing a better user experience.

 Compared to configured language servers, extensions have more features.